Thinking about getting a Ricardo Beverly Hills suitcase?

 The Malibu Bay collection is made from Dreamfel fabric, which is stronger, more environmentally friendly to make, doesn’t absorb water, and more lightweight than regular nylon or polyester (which is used in most fabric suitcases.)

 From outside, the 20-inch carry-on is equipped with four double spinner wheels for smooth movement, it’s accented with some leather elements, has a top, side, and bottom handle, and two front pockets for your laptop, tablet, documents, and other essentials.
 It’s available in midnight navy and gray.

 But the real fun starts on the inside.
 It’s fitted with two zippered mesh pockets to fill up all of your smaller items, like underwear, shoes, or chargers.
 It also comes with a removable TSA-approved toiletry pouch and a dedicated pocket for a luggage tracker.

 This bag comes with a lifetime warranty and overall isn’t priced too high.
 That’s why we’ve picked it as the best softside suitcase from Ricardo.

 If you’re looking for a carry-on for your business trips, the newest collection from Ricardo “Ocean Drive,” could be just what you’re looking for.
 It’s a sleek-looking hardside suitcase, that comes with many smart features, including a suiter system.

-Inside the main compartment, you’ll find a special compartment where you can hang your suits or dresses, which results in fewer wrinkles.
+Inside the main compartment, you’ll find a special compartment where you can hang your suits or dresses.
 The main compartment opens in a split-book style, divided in the middle by a zippered sheet.
-(The same system is used for most hardside suitcases) If you need to store some smaller items, feel free to use one of the five inner zippered pockets.
+If you need to store smaller items, feel free to use one of the five inner zippered pockets.
 With the included TSA friendly toiletry pouch, in total, you get six inner pockets.